 In the industrial field, EMSs are accompanied by a detailed study of the SCADA systems.
 From this, statistical data linking energy consumption to the equipment that produces it is derived.

-Energy management software
+Role of Energy management software in integrated systems

 Applying integrated energy management systems to industry may seem easy if we have the misconception that it consists of following a series of pre-established steps.
 However, in order to integrate these systems effectively it is vital to have a thorough understanding of your installation.